kodsnack/advent_of_code_2017/dlofstrom-python/README.md

 ## How to
 - run with `python day*.py < day*.in`
 - or `cat day*.in | python day*.py`
-- or `python day*.py` and paste input data to command line

 ## Input data
 Using [curl](https://curl.haxx.se)